afdaniele/rtsp-ros-driver/README.md

 # Launch files

 ## rtsp_camera.launch
 Launches the main node of the package (i.e., `rtsp_driver_node`).
-Unless the `rtsp_driver_node` node, this launch file allows us to specify hostname, username, password, and other parameters about the camera separately.
+Unlike the `rtsp_driver_node` node, this launch file allows us to specify hostname, username, password, and other parameters about the camera separately.
 These parameters will be combined into a standard URL format and sent to the `rtsp_driver_node` node.

 ### Subscribed topics
 None.